RiddleHe/TinyTransformer/README.md

 ## Technologies

-- Implement multiple self-attention heads.
+- Implemented multiple self-attention heads.
 Each has a trainable weighted matrix that represents how much each token of a given sequence prior to a token is affiliated with that token.

-- Implement a combination of communication and computation to represent the relationship between tokens.
+- Implemented a combination of communication and computation to represent the relationship between tokens.
 Communication between tokens is done by self-attention heads.
 Computation of the result is done by feed forward layers.

-- Optimize the training performance in such a deep neural network with multiple strategies.
+- Optimized the training performance in such a deep neural network with multiple strategies.
 They include layer normalization, creating residual connections, and dropout elements from the output of certain layers.

 ## Performance